jamf/JAWA/README.md

   Okta, WorkDay, etc.)
 - A public DNS entry for the JAWA FQDN

-Certificate Requirements:
+### Certificate Requirements:

 - Jamf Pro connects to JAWA over HTTPS to send webhooks.
 JAWA must present a valid certificate for Jamf Pro to trust the connection.
 - A Publicly Trusted SSL Certificate and corresponding private key (for nginx)
    - Note: A _Publicly Trusted Full-chain Certificate_ is preferred
   for `jawa.crt`(i.e., root CA + intermediate + leaf cert bundle)

-Jamf Pro Requirements:
-- Jamf Pro Server 10.35.0+

-- Note: A _Publicly Trusted Full-chain Certificate_ (root CA + intermediate + leaf cert bundle) is preferred for `jawa.crt`.

 ### Jamf Pro Requirements:
 - Jamf Pro Server 10.35.0+

 ## How to Use JAWA

-Refer to the "JAWA Administrators Guide" in the [release](https://github.com/jamf/JAWA/releases) for detailed installation and configuration instructions.
+Refer to the "JAWA Administrators Guide" in the [current release](https://github.com/jamf/JAWA/releases) for detailed installation and configuration instructions.

 ### Installation Steps: